 Percentage of

-Annual OPEB Cost Net OPEB
+Α nnual OPEB Annual OPEB Cost Net OPEB

-Fiscal Year Ending Annu al OPEB Cost Contributed Obligaton
+Fiscal Year Ending Cost Contributed Obligaton

-June 30, 2009 \$ 249,046 100% \$0

-June 30, 2010 \$ 228,054 100% \$0

-June 30, 2011 \$ 366,459 100% \$0

 June 30, 2012 \$ 359,751 100% \$0

 As of the most recent valuation date, the plan was 0% funded.
-The accrued liability for benefits was \$3,406,650 and the value of assets was \$0, resulting in an unfunded accrued liability (UAL) of \$3,406,650.
-The covered payroll (annual payroll of active employees covered by the plan) was \$16,184,493, and the ratio of the UAL to the covered payroll was 21.05%.
+The accrued liability for benefits was \$3,405,590 and the value of assets was \$0, resulting in an unfunded accrued liability (UAL) of \$3,405,590.
 Valuations of an ongoing plan involve estimates of the value of reported amounts and assumptions about the probability of occurrence of events far into the future.
 Examples include assumptions about future employment, mortality, and the healthcare cost trend.
 Amounts determined regarding the funded status of the plan and the annual required contributions of the employer are subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.
 The schedule of funding progress, presented as required supplementary information following the notes to the financial statements, presents multiyear trend information about whether the value of plan assets is increasing or decreasing over time relative to the accrued liabilities for benefits.